greg-raven/Impeachment-Chronicles/_posts/2020-09-21-no-smoking-gun.md

 ---
-title: 'That Senate 'Collusion' Report?
-It's Got No Smoking Gun … but It Does Have a Fog Machine'
+title: "That Senate 'Collusion' Report?
+It's Got No Smoking Gun … but It Does Have a Fog Machine"
 layout: post
 author:
 - Aaron Maté